joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-04-06-left-handed-sister.md

   \end{align}
 $$

-the first factor is straightforward, but not the second.
+the first factor is straightforward, but not the second takes some gymnastics.

 it may come as a surprise, but we can use bayes rule to find it